Separation anxiety, though normal, can surprise many parents. Learn how to gently handle separation anxiety in babies with these tips.

 It’s easy for us not to fret for the two minutes we were in the bathroom and away from our babies.
 But to them, those two minutes could feel like an eternity, especially when they don’t yet know if you’re coming back, or what will happen to them.

-9. Above all, treat your baby with respect
+8. Treat your baby with respect

 - Saying goodbye and hello

-- Explaining where we’re going
+- Explaining where you’re going